giorgossofronas/15-puzzle/README.md

 ## About the A.I.
 Solver
   The core of the A* Search algorithm involves:<br>
    - a [Priority Queue](https://github.com/giorgossofronas/Abstract-Data-Types/tree/main/modules/PriorityQueue) used to evaluate states and remove them in proper order
-   - a [Stack](https://github.com/giorgossofronas/Abstract-Data-Types/tree/main/modules/Stack) used to store all removed StateNodes and deallocate used memory
+   - a [Stack](https://github.com/giorgossofronas/Abstract-Data-Types/tree/main/modules/Stack) used to store all removed StateNodes and de-allocate used memory
    - a constant while loop assuring that the priority queue isn't empty
    - state expansion, meaning creation of child-states based on all possible moves
    ```c